We may earn money when you click our links. Learn more

 • SEE FULL CHANNEL LINEUP

-Because its expansion into lifestyle and entertainment networks is relatively recent, fuboTV’s channel lineup isn’t quite as robust as many of its competitors (especially since it offers only one full package).
+Because its expansion into lifestyle and entertainment networks is relatively recent, Fubo’s channel lineup isn’t quite as robust as many of its competitors (especially since it offers only one full package).

 For being the premiere sports-focused livestreaming service, the absence of ESPN and its sister channels (ESPN2, ESPNU, etc.) is disappointing to say the least.